 Child support in Idaho is based on the incomes of both parents and the number of children they have together.
 A child support order may also include the payment of health insurance premiums and unreimbursed medical expenses, school tuition, or fees for extracurricular activities.
 Work-related childcare expenses for young children in daycare or preschool are not covered by basic child support and may require an additional contribution.
 Either parent may request a modification of a child support order based upon an increase or decrease in income.

-To learn more about how child support works in Meridian, consult our expert child custody lawyer now.
+To learn more about how child support works in Meridian, consult our experienced child custody attorney now.
 We mainly serve in Meridian and in the following cities:

 Our firm also help families in surrounding suburbs of Idaho such as: